-Excited to renovate your new property?
+Excited to renovate your property?

 Our experienced structural engineers can carry out a survey and green-light your project.
 All our fees are fixed and we have great availability.

-How To Tell If A Wall Is Load Bearing
+How to Tell if a Wall Is Load Bearing

 03/01/2019

-6 min read
+7 min read

 A load bearing wall is responsible for supporting the structural weight of a building.
-It differs from its counterpart, a non-load bearing wall, often called a ‘curtain wall’ or a 'stud wall', whose function is purely to divide rooms, not to carry the building’s weight.
-Many buyers viewing properties can be seen tapping walls to gauge whether a wall is structural or not and although as a rule of thumb the sound indicates the hollowness of a wall, it doesn't in anyway confirm if a wall is load bearing or not.
-In this article, we explain how to tell if a wall is load bearing.
+It differs from a non-load bearing wall, often called a ‘curtain wall’ or a 'stud wall', its function is purely to divide rooms, not to carry the building’s weight.

-Confirming if walls are load bearing falls outside of the scope of work of both the Level 2: HomeBuyer Report and the Level 3: Building Survey.
 These two reports focus on defects in a property.
-If your intention is to confirm if a wall is load bearing, you should speak to a structural engineer who undertakes this work.
-We have a nationwide coverage of structural engineers so you can always get it contact, to discuss what your plans are for the property or get a quote.
+If you intend to confirm if a wall is load bearing, you should speak to a structural engineer.
+We have a nationwide coverage of structural engineers so you can always contact us to discuss your plans for the property or get a quote.

 Fixed Fees | Same week availability* | Access arranged